 8. Writing Policies Regarding Feeding Children in Child Care

-- How written nutrition policies can help child care staff provide healthier meals and snacks to the children in their c
+b) How written nutrition policies can help child care staff provide healthier meals and snacks to the children in their care.

-- Writing policies can help child care providers understand what will be served and how it will be served in the child care progr
+c) Writing policies can help child care providers understand what will be served and how it will be served in the child care program.

-- Written policies help new staff learn about the responsibilities in the child care setting and what they are expected to do regarding feeding the children in their c
+f) Written policies help new staff learn about the responsibilities in the child care setting and what they are expected to do regarding feeding the children in their care.

 Child Care Wellness Policy Workbook (Nemours): This 60 page workbook helps child care providers, families and communities work together to raise fit, happy children.
 Child care providers and other early childhood professionals can use this workbook to develop their own individualized wellness policies.